matteematt/.dotfiles/.vim/README.md

 Macros:
 * `typescript` - `<leader>sd` inserts a describe block and puts the cursor inside of the text param

+### Zoom

+Leverages the inbuilt tab commands to quickly open a window in the maximum window size view, and then restore the view again with the same keystroke.
+The keystore that has been set is `<leader>z` (for zoom).

 ### Misc

 #### Whitespace stripper